d-a-v/gputainer/README.md

-# Runtime headless & batch runtime environment helper for building and starting GPU applications requiring a display, using Apptainer (ex-singularity)
+# Headless & batch runtime environment helper for building and starting GPU applications requiring a display, using Apptainer (ex-singularity)

 This environment is desinged to help running GPU & EGL applications in a SLURM environment.